 - a.
-The Director of Operations assisted by the nurses will inform all employees at the school of the following: - I. the arrangements for reporting and recording accidents; - II. the arrangements for first aid; - III. those employees with first aid qualifications; - IV. the location of first aid boxes; - V. In addition, the Health and Safety Coordinator will ensure that signs are displayed throughout the School providing the following information; - VI. those employees with first aid qualifications; - VII.
-An accident which requires admittance into hospital for an excess of 24 hours; and - VIII.
-Death of an employee; - IX.
-Major injury such as a fracture, amputation, dislocation of hip, shoulder, knee or spine - X. Outbreaks of diarrhoea and vomiting by staff and pupils. - XI.
-For non-employees and pupils an accident will only be reported under RIDDOR where it is related to work being carried out by an employee or contractor and the accident results in death or major injury; or it is an accident in school which requires immediate emergency medical treatment at hospital. - b.
-The Director of Operations or their PA is responsible for notifying Southall Associates, the school's Health & Safety Consultants, of any possible reportable accidents.
+The Director of Operations, assisted by the School Nurse and Welfare Officer, will inform all employees at the school of the following: - I. the arrangements for reporting and recording accidents; - II. the arrangements for first aid; - III. those employees with first aid qualifications; - IV. the location of first aid boxes; - V. outbreaks of diarrhoea and vomiting of staff and/or pupils. - b.
+The Director of Operations or their PA is responsible for notifying Citation, the school's Health & Safety Consultants, of any possible reportable accidents.
 If required, the details for notifying the Health & Safety Executive Incident Contact Centre is HSE Incident Contact Centre, Caerphilly Business Park, Caerphilly, CF83 3GG.
-Tel 0845 300 9923, Fax 0845 300 9924, e-mail riddor@natbrit.com. www.hse.gov.uk/riddor/report.htm - c.
-Where an employee, pupil or visitor has been injured or becomes ill as a result of a notifiable accident or dangerous occurrence which is a cause of death within one year of the date of that accident, Southall Associates or the HSE must be informed in writing as soon as this is known. - d.
+Tel 0845 300 9923, Fax 0845 300 9924, e-mail riddor@natbrit.com. www.hse.gov.uk/riddor/report.htm

+- c.
+Where an employee, pupil or visitor has been injured or becomes ill as a result of a notifiable accident or dangerous occurrence which is a cause of death within one year of the date of that accident, Citation or the HSE must be informed in writing as soon as this is known. - d.
 It is also a statutory duty to keep records following enquiries from the DSS concerning claims for any of the prescribed industrial illnesses.